Donate! Support your community news.

 Nancy Griffith

-Nancy Griffith lived in Davidson from 1979 until 1989.
-She is the author of numerous books and articles on Arkansas and South Carolina history.
-She is the author of "Ada Jenkins: The Heart of the Matter," a history of the Ada Jenkins school and center.
+A retired archives and special collections librarian, Nancy Griffith lived in Davidson from 1979 until 1989.
+She and her husband, John, returned to Davidson in 2015.
+She is the author of numerous books and articles on Arkansas and South Carolina history, as well as a book revealing Davidson history, "Ada Jenkins: The Heart of the Matter," about the Ada Jenkins school and center.

 Support Your Community News